MattWanJH/readAI/README.md

 Made with ❤️ by Kathleen Tom, Matt Wan, Selina Ye for HackCamp 2023

 ## Installation:
-To run a chrome extension
+To run a Chrome extension
 1. Clone the repository
-2. Go into a Chrome-based Browser
+2. Go into a Chrome-based browser
 3. Enter the extensions tab, URL should be: chrome://extensions/
 4. Enable developer mode on the top right
 5. Enable ReadAI